carmine560/trading-assistant/README.md

     # Get the symbol from the Summary window.
     ('get_symbol', '個別銘柄\s.*\((\d[\dACDFGHJKLMNPRSTUWXY]\d[\dACDFGHJKLMNPRSTUWXY]5?)\)'),
     ('calculate_share_size', 'long'), # Calculate the share size.
-    ('write_share_size',),           # Write the calculated share size.
+    ('write_share_size',),           # Enter the calculated share size.
     ('click', '477, 819'),           # Click the Market Order button.
     ('press_key', 'tab, 3'),         # Focus on the Buy Order button.
     # Notify you of the readiness of a buy order.
     ('speak_text', 'Long.'),
-    # Back the cursor to the previous position.
+    # Move the cursor back to the previous position.
     ('back_to',),
     ('wait_for_key', 'space'),       # Wait for space input.
     ('wait_for_prices', '201, 956, 470, 20, 0'), # Wait for the execution.